 One of the key reasons that the Irish Champion Stakes regularly attracts some of the best horses in training is its distance of 1 mile 2 furlongs.
 The best of the best tend to race between 1 and 1½ miles and with so many potentially lucrative routes to follow from a win at Leopardstown, the Irish Champion Stakes has become a crucial contest.

 As it is both a race for high class younger horses and those with more experience it is perhaps not surprising that a combination of three-year-olds and older horses have won the Irish Champion Stakes in recent years.
-It is relatively rare for horses aged five and older to win but Decorated Knight, Snow Fairy and So You Think have all got the job done since 2011.
+It is relatively rare for horses aged five and older to win but Magical, Decorated Knight, Snow Fairy and So You Think have all got the job done since 2011.

 Whatever the age of the horse they’ve chosen to back, punters know that winning a Group 1 race previously is a prerequisite for success in the Irish Champion Stakes.
 Success over the trip is similarly important, whilst those towards the top of the betting have had the better of recent renewals.

 Aidan O’Brien knows better than anybody what it takes to win the Irish Champion Stakes.
-As of 2019 he has trained the winner eight times, including with Dylan Thomas, who became the first horse to win the race in consecutive years in 2006 and 2007.
+As of 2021 he has trained the winner ten times, including with Dylan Thomas, who became the first horse to win the race in consecutive years in 2006 and 2007.
 This feat was repeated by O’Brien’s Magical in 2019 and 2020.